Division of Science, Engineering and Health Studies

 - Specialist in Community Medicine

-Dr Ben Fong, a Family Doctor and a Specialist in Community Medicine, is currently the Associate Division Head and Professor of Practice (Health Studies) of the Division of Science, Engineering and Health Studies (SEHS), the Discipline Team Leader of the Academic Discipline of Health and Life Sciences, the Award Leader of the BSc (Hons) in Applied Sciences (Health Studies) and the Diploma in Active Ageing, and the Scheme Leader of Applied Sciences.
+Dr Ben Fong, a Family Doctor and a Specialist in Community Medicine, is currently the Associate Division Head and Professor of Practice (Health Studies) of the Division of Science, Engineering and Health Studies (SEHS), the Discipline Team Leader of the Academic Discipline of Health and Life Sciences, the Award Leader of the BSc (Hons) in Applied Sciences (Health Studies) and the Scheme Leader of Applied Sciences.
 He is also the Director of the Centre for Ageing and Healthcare Management Research, which is fully supported by a grant for three years, from 2018 to 2021, from the Research Grants Council (RGC) of the Hong Kong Special Administrative Region, China.

 Ben received his medical training at the Royal Prince Alfred Hospital of The University of Sydney, Australia, where he was also awarded the Master of Public Health degree in 1989.
 He has also achieved post-graduate qualifications in Medical Administration, Community Medicine, Family Medicine and Occupational Medicine.